electron-forge/electron-forge-docs/config/makers/appx.md

 The UUID in the ```publisher``` field can be found on the Microsoft website that you use to create the app listing.

 {% hint style="info" %}
-Windows does not like dashes in any file or folder names.
+Windows does not like dashes in file or folder names.
 {% endhint %}

 Configuration options are documented in [`MakerAppXConfig`](https://js.electronforge.io/interfaces/\_electron\_forge\_maker\_appx.MakerAppXConfig.html).